oat-sa/taohub-user-guide/User Guide 3.3/Interactions/extended-text-interaction.md

 # Extended Text Interaction

->The Extended Text Interaction provides the means of examining the Test-taker's ability to reproduce a phrase, sentence, or text passage exactly.
+>The Extended Text [Interaction](../appendix/glossary.md#interaction) provides the means of examining the [Test-taker's](../appendix/glossary.md#test-taker) ability to reproduce a phrase, sentence, or text passage exactly.
 The answer must not deviate from the original in any way.

->Usually, these items are scored manually by a human scorer.
+>Usually, these [Items](../appendix/glossary.md#item) are scored manually by a human scorer.
 In TAO 3.2, authors can define outcome variables on the item level for scoring rubrics, for example for grammar, spelling, and contents.

 [![Extended Text Interaction](https://img.youtube.com/vi/jjbBWuvsK3s/hqdefault.jpg)](https://youtube.com/watch?v=jjbBWuvsK3s&rel=0 "Extended Text Interaction")

-Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Extended Text Interaction:
+Once you have generated a new item, and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Extended Text Interaction:

-**1.** From the [Common Interactions library](../appendix/glossary.md#common-interactions-library) on the left, drag the *Extended Text* icon onto the blank Item and drop it onto the [canvas](../appendix/glossary.md#canvas).
+**1.** From the [Common Interactions Library](../appendix/glossary.md#common-interactions-library) on the left, drag the *Extended Text* icon onto the blank Item and drop it onto the [Canvas](../appendix/glossary.md#canvas).

 This opens a new Extended Text Interaction window.
 There is a question field at the top, with an *extended text field* below it.